k53549667/vision_cart/README.md

 ## Getting Started

-1. Open `index.html` in a web browser
+1. Open `index.php` in a web browser
 2. Browse through different sections
 3. Use the search bar to filter products
 4. Click on products to add them to cart